Apiyo4/Quotes/README.md

 ## Description
 This application allows a user to input and recordquotes and also read quotes and picture story.
 ## Setup/Installation Requirements
-* Make sure you have all the Requirements of running Java apps installed such as JUnit, intellij, SDK, JDK.
+* Make sure you have all the Requirements of running Java Android apps installed such as JUnit, intellij, SDK, JDK.
 * Clone the project into your machine from https://github.com/apiyo4/Quotes .
-* Gradle run javac Quotes.java to compile and java organisationalNewsApi to run the program.
 ## Specs
 * User clicks add quote button.
 * User add quote and author and clicks add a quote button.